'Utterly tragic': Newborn's death and why dialling 0800 was a factor - coroner

 Almost half an hour later, when no ambulance had arrived, the midwife dialled 111.

-About 10 minutes later a neonatal team arrived and took Evana-Jade to Middlemore Hospital, where she was treated in the emergency department before being transferred to the Neonatal Intensive Care Unit in a critical condition.
+About 10 minutes later a neonatal team arrived and took the baby to Middlemore Hospital, where she was treated in the emergency department before being transferred to the Neonatal Intensive Care Unit in a critical condition.

-Around midday, Evana-Jade's parents were advised that further resuscitation efforts were futile.
+Around midday, the baby's parents were advised that further resuscitation efforts were futile.
 She died soon afterwards.

-The post-mortem report noted Evana-Jade's vulnerability due to her gestational age of 37 weeks.
+The post-mortem report noted the baby's vulnerability due to her gestational age of 37 weeks.
 It gave two possible reasons for her sudden decline, including respiratory problems linked to persistent pulmonary hypertension but this was unable to be confirmed.

-The other possibility was an asphyxial event, which may have resulted from the positioning of Evana-Jade on her mother's chest, wrapped in towels and attempting to feed.
+The other possibility was an asphyxial event, which may have resulted from the positioning of the baby on her mother's chest, wrapped in towels and attempting to feed.

 A detailed review by Counties Manukau District Health Board [DHB] into the baby's death noted that Ministry of Health Guidelines were not followed in that mother and baby were left without medical supervision several times in the first hour after birth.